Take Action at Cancer Center

 Christine Jon’el (Project Coordinator)

-If you are a patient or survivor looking for extra support, a clinician seeking resources to benefit your patients, or a community organization interested in partnering with the UI Cancer Center, complete our online form.
+If you are a patient or survivor looking for extra support, a clinician seeking resources to benefit your patients, or a community organization interested in partnering with the University of Illinois Cancer Center, complete our online form.